US: Acting Homeland Security chief Chad Wolf to resign | DW | 11.01.2021

 "I am stepping down as your Acting Secretary," Wolf said in a statement to the DHS staff.
 "Unfortunately, this action is warranted by recent events, including the ongoing and meritless court rulings regarding the validity of my authority as Acting Secretary."

-Wolf is the latest senior Trump official to resign after supporters of the president stormed the Capitol building in a mob attack last week that left five people dead.
+Wolf is the third person from Trump's cabinet to resign after supporters of the president stormed the Capitol building in a mob attack last week that left five people dead.

+Here's a list of the other members of the Trump administration who have resigned since the riot:

 Last week, Wolf had called on Trump and all elected officials to denounce the riots in the nation's capital.
 "We now see some supporters of the President using violence as a means to achieve political ends.
 This is unacceptable," he said in a tweet on Thursday.